PnX-SI/Ressources-techniques/ODK/README.md

 # ------------------------------
-# Get data from central
+# Get data from ODK Central
 # ------------------------------

 for odk_form in $ODK_PROJECTS_FORMS; do